Gordon Brook-Shepherd

-Fred Gordon Brook-Shepherd, CBE (born Fred Gordon Shepherd on 24 March 1918 in Nottingham; died 24 January 2004 in London) was a British intelligence agent, journalist, and historian.
+Fred Gordon Brook-Shepherd, CBE (born Fred Gordon Shepherd; 24 March 1918, Nottingham - 24 January 2004, London) was a British intelligence agent, journalist, and historian.
 Stationed in Europe during World War II and in Vienna during Austria's occupation by the allies, he became a noted expert on the recent history of the country, especially on the lives of the last ruling Habsburgs, the psychological and political turbulence of the interwar period, and the Anschluss.
 He also wrote on the subject of British and Soviet intelligence.

 Early life

-Gordon Brook-Shepherd, née Shepherd, was born 24 March 1918 in Nottingham.
+Gordon Brook-Shepherd, né Shepherd, was born on 24 March 1918 in Nottingham.
 His father, an architect, died in World War I. Educated at Latymer Upper School, Brook-Shepherd showed an early gift for linguistics.
 He was reading history at Peterhouse, Cambridge when World War II approached.
 He graduated with distinction in 1939 and passed the entrance exam for the Indian Civil Service shortly before war was declared.

 Career

 On vacation in Europe shortly before the outbreak of World War II, Brook-Shepherd noticed that many of Nazi Germany's new autobahnen led directly to France.
 An article he wrote about his observation back in the United Kingdom attracted the attention of British intelligence, which promptly decided to recruit him and send him back on a second trip.
 Trying to concentrate on his degree, Brook-Shepherd originally refused but eventually gave in.
 He spent the war on the Continent, acting as a liaison to various resistance groups in German-occupied Europe.
 He ended the war as a lieutenant colonel.

 In 1945, Germany having collapsed and Austria having been occupied by the Four Powers, Brook-Shepherd was sent to work for the British High Commission in Vienna.
 He worked as a secretary for the Joint Intelligence Committee; his office was the former sitting room of Empress Zita in Schönbrunn Palace, a place that had long fascinated him.
 He formed friendships in aristocratic circles in Vienna and eventually married one of their members, Lorle von Brück-Sochor.

 Brook-Shepherd was demobilized in 1948, returned to England, and secured employment with the Daily Telegraph.
 When the Communists seized power in Czechoslovakia mere days later, the Telegraph swiftly sent him back to Europe.
-He spent time in blockaded Berlin, then returned to Vienna, a center of espionage activity at the time.
-He was sent on numerous missions into neighboring Eastern Bloc countries; most notably, he was reporting from Budapest during the October 1956 Hungarian Uprising.
+He spent time in blockaded Berlin, then returned to Vienna, a centre of espionage activity at the time.
+He was sent on numerous missions into neighbouring Eastern Bloc countries; most notably, he was reporting from Budapest during the October 1956 Hungarian Uprising.

 Brook-Shepherd also reported from the Middle East and India; he was in Cairo during the Suez Crisis.

 When the Allied occupation of Austria ended in 1955, Vienna's importance as a hub of intelligence gathering declined.
 Brook-Shepherd returned to London again, continuing to work for the Telegraph.
 In 1961, he became a diplomatic correspondent for the newly launched Sunday Telegraph; he later became its deputy editor.